 Life that shall endless be.”

 Many allude to the symmetry of the end of life and the beginning.
 Sometimes leaving becomes arriving.
-My prayer, based on the mentioned 1Thessalonian verse, is that Mom is reunited with Dad and her youngest son.
+My prayer, based on the above mentioned 1Thessalonian verse, is that Mom is reunited with Dad and her youngest son.
 My oldest sister joined her ten months later.

 I am not lost on the fact that one of my favorite memories I have of Mom was during her death.
 Somehow the things that transpired around her death filled my emotional cup.
 A family is more than lineage or blood; it is also shared lived experiences that cannot be forsaken or forgotten.